digitallawyer/openlegaldictionary/_definitions/intermarriage.md

   clans or families.
 But, in law, it is sometimes used (and with propriety) to emphasize the mutuality of the marriage contract and us importing a reciprocal engagement by which each of the parties “marries'* the other.
-Thus, in a pleading, Instead of averring that “the plaintiff was married to the defendant,” lt would be proper to al-* lege that “the partles intermarried" at such
+Thus, in a pleading, Instead of averring that “the plaintiff was married to the defendant,” it would be proper to al-* lege that “the partles intermarried" at such
 published_at: '2018-07-07'
 layout: post